MyAssetMap/PublicAPI/Documentation/Layers.md

 # Import GEOJSON to GEOMETRY
 ## `POST` /dev/layer/import/json

-*Post the JSON you want to upload using this api, and it will convert that to geometry and properties pawfor use with the PG database.
+*Post the JSON you want to upload using this api, and it will convert that to geometry and properties for use with the PG database.

 - **mapID (Required):** The Map ID you wish to import to.
 - **type (Required):** The type of layer you are importing to (user, org, public)